Westminster Food & Nutrition Forum

 Online

-This conference will examine land use in England and priorities for food, nature and climate.
+This conference will examine the future for land use in England and implications of policy options for food, nature and climate.

-With the new Government setting out plans in their manifesto to introduce a land use framework, the conference will be a timely opportunity to bring stakeholders and policymakers together to examine priorities for its development, as well as the direction of policy in the new parliament.
+With the new Government setting out plans to introduce a land use framework, the conference will be a timely opportunity for stakeholders and policymakers to examine priorities for its development, as well as the direction of policy going forward.

-Delegates will explore strategies for building long-term food security, which is a key national ambition for the new Government, and priorities for using land to address challenges for food production.
-They will discuss the way forward for maximising quality and productive farmland for food production, options for managing increased costs, the role of ELM schemes in mitigating financial barriers, and key issues for improving biodiversity to mitigate risks to future food production.
-They will also consider opportunities for repurposing poorer quality farmland for nature restoration and renewable energy.
+They will discuss the way forward for maximising quality and productive farmland for food production - alongside managing increased costs and the role of ELM schemes in mitigating financial barriers and supporting both farmers and nature.
+Areas for discussion include developing the role of improved biodiversity in mitigating risks to future food production, including opportunities for repurposing poorer quality farmland for nature restoration and renewable energy, and developing collaborative strategies for supporting nature recovery.

-We expect discussion on how a collaborative strategic direction to address nature recovery could be developed.
-Challenges will be examined for the implementation of sustainable land management at scale, including concerns raised by some stakeholders, such as encouraging greater uptake of regenerative farming practices, options for improving soil health, as well as options for improving public access to nature through accelerated woodland creation.
+Challenges for implementation of sustainable land management at scale will also be examined, looking at concerns raised by stakeholders, such as practicalities of increasing uptake of regenerative farming practices, expanding nature-rich habitats and improving soil health, as well as options for improving public access to nature through accelerated woodland creation.

 Keynote Speakers